joelparkerhenderson/care-plan/doc/urinary-tract-infection/index.md

 # Urinary tract infection (UTI)

 A urinary tract infection (UTI) is an infection in any part of the urinary system.
 The urinary system includes the kidneys, ureters, bladder and urethra.

 Most infections involve the lower urinary tract — the bladder and the urethra.
 If an infection is limited to the lower bladder, it can be painful and annoying.
-But serious health problems can result if a UTI spreads to the kidneys.
+But serious health problems can result if a UTI spreads to the kidneys, or if a UTI leads to sepsis.

 Health care providers often treat urinary tract infections with antibiotics.
 You can also take steps to lower the chance of getting a UTI in the first place.

 Check with your healthcare provider about any potential UTI.
 We prepared for talking with  healthcare providers by reading this writeup about UTIs and treatments: [link](https://westessexccg.nhs.uk/your-health/medicines-optimisation-and-pharmacy/clinical-guidelines-and-prescribing-formularies/05-infections/2514-antibiotic-prophylaxis-guidelines-for-recurrent-urinary-tract-infections-in-adults/file)

 If the person has a UTI, or symptoms of a UTI, or a health incident that is correlated with getting a UTI, then here is the care plan we are currently using.

+General advice:

+- [ ] If possible, take showers instead of baths, to avoid the risk of infection.

 Before treatment: